bevy-procedural/meshes/README.md

 The objective of the [Bevy Procedural Project](https://bevy-procedural.org) is to provide a comprehensive suite of packages for the generation of procedural graphics, unified by a consistent API.

 The [bevy_procedural_meshes](https://bevy-procedural.org/meshes)-crate is a procedural mesh builder for bevy.
 It can use [Lyon](https://github.com/nical/lyon) to generate 2D shapes and extrude them into 3D meshes.
 Meshes can also be optimized using [Meshopt](https://github.com/gwihlidal/meshopt-rs) to improve their performance.
-Plans for future versions also include simple methods for Constructive Solid Geometry.
+Plans for future versions also include more advanced mesh operations like 3D boolean operations, parametric surfaces, and L-systems.

 ## WARNING